 Looking for substitutions

 With list in hand, look for anything that can be replicated at home.
 For example, my son takes French lessons at our homeschool co-op.
 If his class wasn’t able to meet online, we could access online lessons from websites like Mango Languages.
 We could use an online English-French dictionary, and his French lessons could continue without interruption.

 My daughter could continue with her math tutor by phone or Skype but would have to give up her college ASL class unless the school was able to utilize online technology like Zoom for their classes.
 There are plenty of ASL resources online, so her education wouldn’t have to stall.

 In fact, school at any level is very easy to continue with all the homeschool resources available online.

 My husband’s employer would have to determine if he could work from home or not.
 In a lot of cases, many businesses would shut down, and I see this as being the biggest, negative impact of a SIP scenario.

 As you think about surviving a shelter-in-place scenario, one of the best ways to prepare is to find ways to earn money online or provide necessary services to your community that require the least amount of face-to-face interaction as possible.
 In a pandemic, think Coronavirus-gone-crazy, leaving the house to earn money at all, might not be possible.

 Continuing to use my list as an example, I realize that I’ll have to eliminate my monthly hair appointments.
 Stocking up on a few bottles of Clairol Nice and Easy might be a good idea, or maybe I’ll just find out what I look like with white hair!

-Other substitutions that come to mind:
+My family’s activities bring other substitutions that come to mind: